 Click to read more about look at how much natural disasters cost Americans.

 Cost of Hurricane Disasters

-The 2005 Atlantic hurricane season was one of the most devastating in U.S. history with five hurricanes and two tropical storms making landfall in the United States.
+The 2017 hurricane season was the most expensive in U.S. history.
+But the 2005 Atlantic hurricane season was nearly as devastating, with five hurricanes and two tropical storms making landfall in the United States.
 And some states, like Florida, required billions of dollars in aid.

 For example, the Federal Emergency Management Agency (FEMA) provided $2.7 billion in aid between 2005 and 2015 to Florida alone, according to a report from the Center for American Progress Action Fund.
 Experts predict that rising sea levels in the Southeast will trigger even more hurricanes and violent storms as climate change takes its toll on planet Earth, making the state of Florida more vulnerable to natural disasters as time goes by.

 Other costly hurricanes to hit the U.S. in recent years include:

 - Hurricane Harvey: The National Oceanic and Atmospheric Administration (NOAA) estimates Harvey to be among the costliest weather disaster in the United States to date, reaching $126.3 billion as of June 2018.